EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Introduction

 \section{Introduction}

-In this study, we explore the feasibility of deploying the Segment Anything Model (SAM)~\cite{sam} directly on edge devices, such as smartphones, to enable real-time interactive segmentation and facilitate its integration in various downstream tasks.
-Addressing this challenge is non-trivial.
+In this study, we explore the feasibility of deploying the Segment Anything Model (SAM)~\citep{sam} directly on edge devices, such as smartphones, to enable real-time interactive segmentation and facilitate its integration in various downstream tasks.
+Addressing this challenge is non-trivial and non-achievable with the usual engineering efforts of compressing the model.
 First, SAM was not designed for on-device deployment.
 It has a total parameter count of 641M and requires 2735 GFLOPs under its fixed $1024 \times 1024$ input resolution.
-Without any specialized optimization, we failed to run SAM on an iPhone 14 due to its large computation and memory consumption.
+We failed to run SAM on an iPhone 14 due to its large computation and memory consumption.
 Even on an NVIDIA 2080 Ti, the throughput is just four images per second.

-A seemingly straightforward solution to enhance speed is to replace SAM's huge ViT-based image encoder with a more compact version, as demonstrated by MobileSAM~\cite{mobile_sam}.
-This approach indeed leads to a considerable speed increase, approximately 26 times faster, but it also substantially reduces the performance.
-For instance, the mask mIoU on the COCO dataset~\cite{coco} drops from 77.3 to 74.5 with the ground-truth boxes as the box prompts.
+A seemingly straightforward solution to speed up is to replace SAM's huge ViT-based image encoder with a more compact version, as demonstrated by MobileSAM~\citep{mobile_sam}.
+This approach indeed leads to a considerable speed boost, approximately 23 times faster, but it also substantially reduces the performance.
+For instance, the mask mIoU on the COCO dataset~\citep{coco} drops from 77.3 to 74.4 with ground-truth boxes as the box prompts.
 Moreover, when deployed on edge devices, the speed of MobileSAM is still far from being real-time.
 For example, on iPhone 14, its throughput is only five images per second.

-To mitigate the performance degradation and step further towards the real-time inference on edge devices, we propose EdgeSAM, which runs over \emph{30 FPS} on iPhone 14 with comparable accuracy to the original SAM.
-Our key insight is to consider prompts during knowledge distillation so that the student model receives task-specific guidance and focuses on harder training targets, such as a finer boundary.
+A more recent work, EfficientSAM~\citep{efficient_sam} follows the same architecture as MobileSAM but further leverages the masked image pre-training to boost the performance.
+However, it runs at the same speed as MobileSAM and consumes huge computational costs during training.